Answering your COVID-19 vaccine questions

 Research shows that patients who have a continuous relationship with a family doctor and team are healthier as they age and live longer.
 They receive better care, make fewer visits to emergency rooms and are hospitalized less.
 Your family doctor and your PCN are working together to give you and your family a home base for a healthier future.

-There are nine PCNs in the Edmonton area.
+There are eight PCNs in the Edmonton area.
 They work alongside more than 1,100 family doctors in over 330 clinics to provide care for 1.2 million patients.
 PCN teams include more than 370 nurses, mental health clinicians and other health professionals.
-The nine Edmonton-area PCNs form the Edmonton Zone, one of five zones in Alberta.
+The eight Edmonton-area PCNs form the Edmonton Zone, one of five zones in Alberta.
 There are 41 PCNs province-wide.

 How to find your Primary Care Network: